-The LDOA will accept applications for Cultural Districts from Local Governing Authorities once a year, on or before July 15 (subject to change).
+The LDOA will accept applications for Cultural Districts from LGAs once a year.
 Check with LDOA to confirm annual deadline.
-A committee will review applications for completeness; evaluate each submission to determine if the criteria for certification are met; issue a notice of conditional approval; pending receipt of a business list and implementation of a communication plan, issue a notice of certification to the applying agent with an October 1 effective date of certification.
+A committee will review applications for completeness; evaluate each submission to determine if the criteria for certification are met; issue a notice of conditional approval; pending receipt of a communication plan, issue a notice of certification to the applying agent with an October 1 effective date of certification.
 Timelines may be adjusted at the discretion of LDOA.